MicrosoftDocs/azure-docs/articles/defender-for-cloud/upcoming-changes.md

 With this change, those alerts reported to the second tenant, will no longer appear in MDC.

-**To continue receiving these alerts, connect the Log Analytics agent of the relevant machines to the workspace in the same tenant as the resource.**
+If you want to continue receiving the alerts in Defender for Cloud, connect the Log Analytics agent of the relevant machines to the workspace in the same tenant as the resource.

 ## Next steps